guzzle/guzzle/README.rst

 Guzzle makes writing services an easy task by providing a simple pattern to follow:

 #.
 Extend the default client class
 #.
-Create a client builder if needed
-#.
-Create commands for each API action.
-Guzzle uses the command pattern.
+Create commands for each API action or generate commands dynamically using an XML service description.
 #.
 Add the service definition to your services.xml file

 Most web service clients follow a specific pattern: create a client class, create methods for each action that can be taken on the API, create a cURL handle to transfer an HTTP request to the client, parse the response, implement error handling, and return the result.
 You've probably had to interact with an API that either doesn't have a PHP client or the currently available PHP clients are not up to an acceptable level of quality.
 When facing these types of situations, you probably find yourself writing a webservice that lacks most of the advanced features mentioned by Michael.
 It wouldn't make sense to spend all that time writing those features-- it's just a simple webservice client for just one API...
 But then you build another client... and another.
 Suddenly you find yourself with several web service clients to maintain, each client a God class, each reeking of code duplication and lacking most, if not all, of the aforementioned features.
 Enter Guzzle.